fourTheorem/slic-watch/README.md

 You can customize the configuration:
 - at the top level, for all resources in each service, and/or
-- at the level of individual functions.
+- at the level of individual resources

 ### Top-level configuration
-SLIC Watch configuration can be specified:
+Top-level SLIC Watch configuration can be specified for all resources of each type:
 - For *Serverless Framework applications*, in the `custom` → `slicWatch` section of `serverless.yml`:
 ```yaml
 custom: